zulip/zulip/docs/production/security-model.md

     integrations like the Jabber, IRC, and Zephyr mirrors.

-    API super user bots cannot be created by Zulip users, including organization administrators.
+    API super user bots cannot be created by Zulip users, including organization owners.
 They can only be created on the command line (via `manage.py knight --permission=api_super_user`).

 ## User-uploaded content